 The RTP program is a voluntary, Christ-focused rehabilitation program for men at our shelter.
-The program requires about an 18 month commitment and includes focused work by the participant in areas such as addictions, mental/emotional health, breaking unhealthy behaviors, Bible study, education, job training and others.
+The program requires about a 16 month commitment and includes focused work by the participant in areas such as addictions, mental/emotional health, breaking unhealthy behaviors, Bible study, education, job training and others.
 The end goal is to transform the man so that he can eventually obtain and maintain a job, have a stable place to live, have his addictions or issues under control, and grow in his relationship with Christ.
 All participants must comply with the rules and accountability of the program and staff.

 People end up homeless for a variety of reasons.
 On the streets, a person’s physical, emotional and psychological health becomes compromised and an acculturated lifestyle makes it increasingly difficult to permanently escape homelessness.

 Once this cycle sets in, a person’s ability to acquire and maintain a job is diminished, family relationships are destroyed, addictions emerge, mental and physical health declines, self-esteem drops and a downward spiral continues.

 Central Union Mission created the Restoration and Transformation Program (RTP) to provide a platform for men who have the desire and mental/emotional wherewithal to rehabilitate and stabilize all aspects of their lives and return to normal life.

 The 18 to 24 month program begins with a robust assessment of each person’s mental, emotional, physical, spiritual, educational and vocational status and an Individual Development Plan is created.
 A multidisciplinary team of social workers, chaplains, teachers, vocational instructors, doctors, therapists, and others walk with each man toward transformation.
 The goal is transformation and systemic, life-long change through comprehensive wrap-around services.